Skip to content

 £4.6 raised per £1 fundraising (3-yr avg) · 22% overhead · Website on register · Confidence: medium

-How MULTIPLE SCLEROSIS INTERNATIONAL FEDERATION compares
+How does MULTIPLE SCLEROSIS INTERNATIONAL FEDERATION compare?

-Clarity Score benchmarked against similar UK charities — higher is better.
+Clarity Score percentile against similar UK charities — the share of peers MULTIPLE SCLEROSIS INTERNATIONAL FEDERATION scores higher than.

 Source

-Charity Commission (E&W)
+Charity Commission (England & Wales)

 Accounts year